Strang00/zebra_simple/README.md

 ## Acknowledgements

-1. First thanks to Creative Workshop team inspired to do this simple test
+1. First thanks to Creative Workshop team inspired me to do this simple test
 2. Authors of ZebraLogic and [paper](https://arxiv.org/abs/2502.01100) created good and reusable results, nice work!
-3. Big Thanks for WildEval published useful [dataset](https://huggingface.co/datasets/WildEval/ZebraLogic) with solutions
+3. Big Thanks for WildEval for publishing [dataset](https://huggingface.co/datasets/WildEval/ZebraLogic) with solutions
-4. And warmest thanks to author of [Sherlock game](https://www.kaser.com/sherwin.html) implementing puzzle.
+4. And warmest thanks to author of [Sherlock game](https://www.kaser.com/sherwin.html) implementing the puzzle.
-   Many happy hours I spent with this game, now it available as [Watson desktop](https://github.com/koro-xx/Watson) and [Sherlok mobile](https://apps.apple.com/ru/app/sherlock-free/id631434866)
+   Many happy hours in the last millennium I spent with this game, now it is available as [Watson desktop](https://github.com/koro-xx/Watson) and [Sherlok mobile](https://apps.apple.com/ru/app/sherlock-free/id631434866)

 ## History

-- 2025-06-12 Initial version with dataset load (ow, original ZebraLogic by allenai/ZeroEval have no solution)
+- 2025-06-12 Initial version with dataset load (ow, original ZebraLogic by allenai/ZeroEval has no solution)
 - 2025-06-13 Extracted and modified prompt from [ZeroEval](https://github.com/WildEval/ZeroEval), completion request and results comparison logic
 - 2025-06-14 Created results saving logic, tested models from different sources, improved completion request
 - 2025-06-15 Research for `reasoning_effort` and similars to control thinking, extract `<think>` or `<thought>`
-- 2025-06-16 Polished results for easy usage by Creative Workshop team, prepared for publishing repos
+- 2025-06-16 Polished results for easy usage by Creative Workshop team, prepared for publishing on github
-- 2025-06-16 Added support command-line arguments and usage help, added direct models in args and items list
+- 2025-06-16 Added support for command-line args and usage help, added direct models in args and items list
+- 2025-06-17 Used new Response API to extract [reasoning summary](https://platform.openai.com/docs/guides/reasoning?api-mode=chat#reasoning-summaries) for OpenAI o3- and o1- models

 ## Tasks